 What do you eat with kielbasa potato soup?

 This is a completely independent dish for lunch or dinner.
-Any bread will suit him.
+Any bread will suit it.
 French crispy baguette is perfect for such a light and creamy soup.
 You can eat it fresh or lightly brown in a toaster or oven.
 Also try whole grain, flaxseed, or sourdough bread.

 CHECK OUT THESE AWESOME, SOUP RECIPES